 Traditional Hawaiian Saimin is a breakfast food, but you can get a bowl of this filling staple for lunch or dinner.
 The noodles will have a bit of a crunch to them, and they are usually served in a light broth with green onion and pork.
 It’s a comforting food that will fill your belly with warmth, and you can only find this dish in Hawaii.

 Huli Huli chicken may be the most tender meat you ever put in your mouth.
-Whole chickens are slow roasted over hot coals which makes for a smokey rotisserie chicken that falls off the bone.
-And the skin is seasoned with a citrus, usually pineapple, as well as a slightly salty and spicy rub.
+Whole chickens are slow-roasted over hot coals which makes for a smokey rotisserie chicken that falls off the bone.
+And the skin is seasoned with citrus, usually pineapple, as well as a slightly salty and spicy rub.

 The plate lunch comes from the American Deep South.
-It’s sort of like a meat-and-three’s, but the international influences at play on the islands makes the plate lunch quintessentially Hawaiian.
+It’s sort of like a meat-and-three’s, but the international influences at play on the islands make the plate lunch quintessentially Hawaiian.